An ADMM-Based Interior-Point Method for Large-Scale Linear Programming: Introduction

 Recently, there are several attempts on designing first-order methods for solving LPs (and conic programs); see \cite{Wen-2010-alternating, Yang-2015-sdpnal+, Yen-2015-sparse, Wang-2017-New}.
 Without an HSD framework, such methods are not suited for primal or dual infeasible problems.
-More recently, O'Donoghue \etal \cite{Donoghue-2016-conic} proposed a split conic solver (\textsf{SCS}) for solving LPs, which applies ADMM to solve the homogeneous self-dual embedding of the original LP.
+More recently, the ADMM-based solvers for LP have been explored prior to our method, e.g., a split conic solver (\textsf{SCS}) developed by O'Donoghue \etal \cite{Donoghue-2016-conic}, which applies ADMM to solve the homogeneous self-dual embedding of the original LP.
 Therefore, \textsf{ABIP} is similar to \textsf{SCS} in that they are both based on ADMM and HSD.
 However, conceptually \textsf{ABIP} is built within the IPM framework, so that it can be used as an optional solver when the data is large and dense for any existing IPM solver.
-In this sense, \textsf{ABIP} has an additional machinery to improve its solution robustness.
+It is our hope that, by combining ADMM with interior-point strength, the solver would have an additional machinery to improve its solution robustness.
 For example, the scheme of \textsf{ABIP} can easily incorporate the notion of step-sizes and wide neighborhoods of the central path (cf.~\cite{Sturm-Zhang-1997}).
 The efficacy of \textsf{ABIP} is confirmed by our extensive numerical tests on large-scale LPs from NETLIB and machine learning applications.
 Finally, we remark that extending \textsf{ABIP} to a more general convex conic optimization setting is straightforward.